Mayank-dev1822/node-local-streaming-server/README.md

 # node-local-streaming-server

-Feel free to fork it and modify the code every single fork will be appreciated.
+Feel free to fork it and modify the code :)

-Don't forget to install all the np modules before starting app.js
+Don't forget to install all the npm modules before starting app.js

-This project uses MongoDB for user authentication so start mongod after you install all the npm modules.

 That's all folks!